EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

       if ($wantToDelete) {
         ######## STEP 2 : DOUBLE CONFIRMATION ########
-        Write-Host -NoNewline "💀 ARE YOU SURE ?
-THIS ACTION IS IRREVERSIBLE ! 💀" -ForegroundColor Red Write-Host "Perhaps you are near to delete remote branch of one of your team's member !" -ForegroundColor Red Write-Host "Confirm deletion of " -ForegroundColor Magenta Write-Host -NoNewline "$localBranchName" -ForegroundColor Red
+        Write-Host "💀 ARE YOU SURE ?
+THIS ACTION IS IRREVERSIBLE ! 💀" -ForegroundColor Red Write-Host "Maybe you are near to delete remote branch of one of your team's member..." -ForegroundColor Red Write-Host -NoNewline "Confirm deletion of " -ForegroundColor Magenta Write-Host -NoNewline "$localBranchName" -ForegroundColor Red
         Write-Host -NoNewline " ?
 (Y/n): " -ForegroundColor Magenta